- The writing would need to be like Hebrew, as that was the language of the early Israelites.

 "Kathleen discovered pottery sherds, burned grains in jars, broken walls, destroyed towers, and much more which fed into her ultimate conclusion and discovery of Jericho." - DEA

 The date of the destruction of the city is said to be around 1550 BC, while Jerico is largely accepted to have been destroyed around 1400 BC from biblical accounts.
 While the biblical accounts do fit, Kenyon concluded that the destruction was too early.
 David Rohl & John Bimson have suggested Kenyon came to a wrong date due to a faulty chronology of the middle bronze age.
 However carbon dating does seem to align with what Kenyon has stated, although it is unknown if factors such as fire could have interfered with the dating.
-Furthermore, Robert Hubbard has argued there can be evidence that shows support for a small settlement dating to 1400 BC, which is also supported by WIkipedia.
+Furthermore, Robert Hubbard has argued there can be evidence that shows support for a small settlement dating to 1400 BC.
 Possible alternatives could be simply due to the wood, or material used as being older than the actual house tested.
 In any sense, it is hard to say an exact date and we cannot rule out the evidence based on conventional dating as our case shows above.

 Even after Jericho's destruction Joshua went on to to destroy Hazor.
 David Rohl says that there have been tablets found with the name "Jabin", which is also the name of the king Joshua killed.
 Ask yourself, does the evidence match up now if scholars have been wrong about the dates?
 Yes, everything starts to fall into place and makes sense after evidence has been presented to bring the Exodus date further back in time.
 It also turns out that if Egyptian chronology needs to be adjusted, so will other chronologies as some are based off Egypts.
 Rohl believes that due to a miscalculation of Egypt's dark age lengths it leads to wrong dates for Egyptian chronology.
 Mainly Egypts latest dark period, Rohl points out that it very possibly could be over extended and too long.
 He says if it was a little shorter Egypts history would move forwards in time by centuries correcting the biblical dates.
 Rohl continues and describes that nobody would want to go and start from the beginning to get Egypts history right.
 The bible timeline we discussed does not need to be moved, and if the dark age lengths are adjusted then egyptian timelines would match up with biblical one once again.. possibly as it did long ago.